 Although indigenous Indian cultures had strong jewelry traditions of their own, the most recognized and collectible of all antique Indian jewelry styles was developed by foreign conquerors called the Mughals.

-During the Mughal period, from 1526 to 1761, the Muslim imperial courts that dominated northern India were packed with rajas wearing jewelry on every conceivable piece of clothing, in between teeth, and even in their nostrils.
+During the Mughal period, from 1526 to 1761, the Muslim imperial courts that dominated northern India were packed with maja rajas wearing jewelry on every conceivable piece of clothing, in between teeth, and even in their nostrils.
 Mughal jewelry mixes colored stones and diamonds in elaborate, abstract ways, favoring the colors red, green, and white, so rubies, emeralds, diamonds, and pearls were seen most often in these pieces.
 Precious stones were set alongside intricate and colorful enamel work , and complex gold settings were created in a uniquely Indian style called the kundan technique.

 In the Mughal period, men wore just as much jewelry as women.
 All types of jewelry were created: rings, necklaces, bracelets, and earrings, as well as sword hilts, scabbards, aigrettes as turban ornaments, brow pendants, anklets, and nose rings.
 Even furniture and palace interiors were adorned with precious gems.
-The great production center for Mughal jewelry was the beautiful “Pink City” of Jaïpur in Rajasthan, which to this day is a major hub for traditional Indian jewelry manufacturing.
+The great production center for Mughal jewelry was the beautiful “Pink City” of Jaïpur in Rajasthan, which to this day remains a major hub for traditional Indian jewelry manufacturing.

 Much of modern Indian jewelry is made in imitation of the Mughal style, which has grown in popularity outside of India.
 India itself has a flourishing indigenous jewelry market, and a large percentage of a family’s accumulated wealth is based in the gold ornaments of its women.
 Today, rubies are used extensively in Indian jewelry designs.

 The European Renaissance was a period of growth in all aspects of artistic expression.
 Metal smithing and stone cutting in Europe made great strides and jewelry ownership began to spread beyond the aristocracy and clergy.
-Although Henry VIII wore as many gems and jewels as his wives, this period began to mark our more modern understanding of wearing jewelry.
+Although Henry VIII wore as many gems and jewels as his wives did, this period began to mark our more modern understanding of wearing jewelry.
 Women’s adornment became far more elaborate than men’s, although the men still wore heavily embroidered clothes.

 Renaissance jewelry found inspiration in classical motifs found in sculptures: nymphs, centaurs, griffins, satyrs and other classical subjects.
 Heavy gold chains and collars were quite popular, especially among women, and elaborate pendants gradually overtook the traditional brooch.